 My jewellery is held in private collections and at the Museum of New Zealand, Te Papa Tongarewa.
 I was inaugural member and President of the Crafts Council of New Zealand, and designed and taught the original craft design (jewellery) course at Whitirea Polytechnic.
 My work was included in international touring exhibitions Kahurangi and Bone Stone Shell

 My first novel, The Denniston Rose, was published in 2002.
-It, and the eight others that followed have all been best sellers.
+It, and the nine others that followed have all been best sellers.
 Most explore areas of Aotearoa’s history.
 The wonderful Katherine Mansfield Menton Fellowship was awarded to me in 2009.

 Other interests have been in Arts Governance, notably chairing the boards of QEII Arts Council and Toi Whakaari New Zealand Drama School; also house renovation, tramping, travel and enjoying the company of friends and family.
 In 1990 I was award an OBE for services to the arts.